The Mexican government only requires that your passport be valid during the entirety of your trip

 Mexico Tourist Visa Exemptions

-If you have a regular passport issued by one of the following countries, you do not need a visa to visit Mexico for tourism or business purposes for up to 180 days.
-You may also transit in Mexico without a visa for up to 30 days.
+If you have a passport issued by one of the following countries, you do not need a visa to visit Mexico for tourism or business purposes for up to 180 days.

 European Union citizens | Andorra | Argentina | Australia | Bahamas |